snadi/git-practice/README.md

 # git-practice

-This repo is meant to be forked by students for a simple git basics exercise.
+This repo provides instructions for a simple git basics exercise.

 # Steps to follow

 ## Common steps

-1. Fork this repo by clicking on the fork button at the top right corner.
+1. Create a new repository on your github account

-2. Clone this repository by using the `git clone <repo address>` command.
+2. Clone this new repository by using the `git clone <repo address>` command.
 You can find the repo address by clicking on the green `Code` button on the main page of the repo.
-Make sure to get the address of YOUR FORK, not this repo (such that you have acccess rights to push to it).

 ## Exercise 1: basic git usage